-6.5.1 | Transition project, PoA/CPAs shall follow GS4GG certification cycle for crediting period renewal (e.g. 5 years) in order to issue or convert issued emission reductions to GSVERs under GS4GG.
+- 6.5.1 | Transition project, PoA/CPAs shall follow GS4GG certification cycle for crediting period renewal (e.g. 5 years) in order to issue or convert issued emission reductions to GSVERs under GS4GG. - 6.5.2 | The first crediting period renewal under GS4GG considers the crediting years that have already been issued with other standards.
+For example, if a project crediting period start date with standard X is 1st Jan 2019, the project shall

-- 6.5.2 | The first crediting period renewal under GS4GG takes into account the crediting years that has already been issued with other standardconsiders the crediting years that have already been issued with other standards.
-For example, if a project crediting period start date with standard X is 1st Jan 2019, the project shall renew its crediting period with GS4GG on or before 1st Jan 2024, irrespective of date of transition approval with GS4GG. - 6.5.3 | Transition project, PoA/CPA may opt for early renewal of crediting period to follow GS4GG certification cycle.
+- renew its crediting period with GS4GG on or before 1st Jan 2024, irrespective of date of transition approval with GS4GG. - 6.5.3 | Transition project, PoA/CPA may opt for early renewal of crediting period to follow GS4GG certification cycle.